Do you ever feel as if life is just speeding by and you’re running from one thing to the next, without time to pause and regroup?

 - Place a sticky note on your computer that says “Take a nano break” and make a point of getting up and walking away from your computer for a few minutes.
 Go talk to a colleague personally rather than emailing across the room!

-- Stay off Facebook and social media in the morning on the way to work.
+- Try to stay off Facebook and social media in the morning before work.
 Listen to music or a podcast or read a book instead.

 - Avoid TV, illuminated alarm clocks and other digital stimuli in the bedroom.